markuswissinger/ducktestpy/doc/doc.rst

 corresponding method docstrings.

 Therefore ducktest creates a much closer link between your tests and your productive code.
-It will probably not catch bugs that the tests you wrote to create the type hints will not catch.
-But it gives an incentive to write those tests in the first place (and allows for autocompletion and navigation).
+It will probably not catch bugs that your tests will not catch.

 use cases
 =========